-Extensions add extra functionality such as additional context actions, code analyses, support for programming languages, etc. To simplify the process of installing, updating and uninstalling different extensions, ReSharper provides a manager that does all annoying and routine operations for you automatically.
-You can browse all available extensions and install them just with one click.
+Extensions add extra functionality such as additional context actions, code analyzers, support for programming languages, etc. To simplify the process of installing, updating and uninstalling different extensions, ReSharper provides a manager that does all routine operations for you automatically.
+You can browse all available extensions and install them with couple of clicks.

 Install an extension